sue-CC/green-lab-android-runner/README.md

       }
    ]
 ```
-Within the JSON object you can use "type" to "python3", "monkeyrunner" or, "monkeyreplay" depending on the type of script. "python3" can be used for a standard python script,  "monkeyreplay" for running a Monkeyrunner script with the use of the Monkeyrunner framework and "monkeyrunner" can be used to run a Monkeyrunner directly without the entire Monkeyrunner framework.
-The "timeout" option is to set a maximum run time in miliseconds for the specified script.
-The optional option "logcat_regex" filters the logcat messages such that it only keeps lines where the log message matches "\<expr\>" where "\<expr\>" is a regular expression.
+- Within the JSON object you can use `"type"` to `"python3"`, `"monkeyrunner"` or, `"monkeyreplay"` depending on the type of script.
+  - `"python3"` can be used for a standard python script,
+  - `"monkeyreplay"` for running a Monkeyrunner script with the use of the Monkeyrunner framework and
+  - `"monkeyrunner"` can be used to run a Monkeyrunner directly without the entire Monkeyrunner framework.
+- The `"timeout"` option is to set a maximum run time in miliseconds for the specified script.
+- The optional option `"logcat_regex"` filters the logcat messages such that it only keeps lines where the log message matches "\<expr\>" where "\<expr\>" is a regular expression.

-## Plugin profilers
+## Plugin Profilers
 It is possible to write your own profiler and use this with Android Runner.
 To do so write your profiler in such a way
 that it uses [this profiler.py class](AndroidRunner/Plugins/Profiler.py) as parent class.
 The device object that is mentioned within the profiler.py class is based on the device.py of this repo.
 To see what can be done with this object, see the source code [here](AndroidRunner/Device.py).